-Recommended: Health, Society and History and one of the following courses: Health Psychology or Social Determinants of Health.
+Recommended: Health, Society and History and one of the following courses: Introduction to Psychology or Social Determinants of Health.

 At the end of this course, students will be able to:

-Recognize social and behavioral determinants of common communicable and non-communicable diseases.
+List important social and behavioral determinants of common infectious and non-communicable diseases.

 Apply specific models related to health behavior and its determinants.

 Identify prevention policies for major global public health challenges

 Use scientific methods in primary and secondary prevention research.